quattromani/skeleton/README.md

 # Skeleton

-Rapid Prototyping Framework with all the styleguide goodies built in.
-This is intended quick project starts.
+Rapid Prototyping Framework with all the styleguide goodies built in, enabling fast project starts.

 ## Notes